Dorapower/Py-BF-Compiler/README.md

 ## Feature

-- [x] Pre-processor: remove comment characters
+- [x] Lexer: remove comment characters
 - [ ] Parser: convert commands string into an AST
 - [ ] Static compiler: convert AST into LLVM IR
 - [ ] JIT compiler: convert AST into LLVM IR and execute it